Can You Drive A Forklift On The Road?

 - In connection with road works or in the immediate vicinity (less than 1000 yards) of the company site

 Is it Safe And Legal to Operate A Forklift on The Road Over Long distances?

-We’ve spoken about short distance forklift use but ‘Can you drive a forklift on the road over longer distances?’.
+We’ve spoken about short-distance forklift use but ‘Can you drive a forklift on the road over long distances?’.